kinopee0219/capstone/report.md

 #### 5-1.
 Free-Form Visualization
 In this section, a visualization has been provided that emphasizes an important quality about the project with thorough discussion.

-In this paper, in order to verify how useful CNN is to solve time-series prediction problem, CNN, LSTM, and CNN+LSTM are build on stock datasets of Google obtained at kaggle and their predictions are compared with MSE.
-As a result, CNN+LSTM and LSTM's MSE are minimum adn CNN+LSTM's learning time is shortest amongst the three models.
+In this paper, in order to verify how useful CNN is to solve time-series prediction problem, RNN, LSTM, and CNN+LSTM are build on stock datasets of Google obtained at kaggle and their predictions are compared with MSE.
+As a result, CNN+LSTM and LSTM's MSE are minimum and CNN+LSTM's learning time is shortest amongst the three models.
 This shows that applying CNN to time-series forecasting is valid.

 Predictions by each deep learning models are visualized below.
 As shown below and mentioned above, LSTM and CNN+LSTM performs much better than benchmark model, RNN.
 In contrast to RNN as benchmark model which has less robustness, LSTM and CNN+LSTM look to have more robustness and predict better.